 Xero is what you graduate to when your freelancing becomes a real business.
 Multiple revenue streams, subcontractors, inventory, multi-currency invoicing.
 Xero handles complexity gracefully without becoming overwhelming.

-The Starter plan at $15/month is limited (20 invoices per month).
-The Standard plan at $42/month removes limits and adds multi-currency, expense claims, and project tracking.
-The Premium plan at $54/month adds payroll and advanced features.
+The Early plan (formerly Starter) at $25/month is limited (20 invoices per month).
+The Growing plan (formerly Standard) at $55/month removes limits and adds multi-currency, expense claims, and project tracking.
+The Established plan (formerly Premium) at $90/month adds payroll and advanced features.

 Xero's app ecosystem is massive.
 Over 1,000 integrations cover everything from payment processing to inventory management to CRM.
 If your freelance business is evolving into a small agency or product company, Xero scales with you better than most alternatives.